-Raven Cliff falls waterfall at Caesars Head State Park in Upstate SC
+Raven Cliff falls waterfall at Caesars Head State Park in Upstate South Carolina

-Caesars Head gets its’ unique name from an overlook at the top of a rocky outcrop of the Blue Ridge escarpment.
+This park gets its’ unique name from an overlook at the top of a rocky outcrop of the Blue Ridge escarpment.
 Some believe that this rock looks like Julius Caesar’s head.
 The escarpment is basically an area where the Blue Ridge mountains end and the rolling foothill scenery begins.
 The Cherokee Indians referred to the escarpment as “The Blue Wall.”
 There are multiple theories as to the unique naming.
-The most likely explanation involves an explorer, naming it in honor of his dog, Caesar, who fell off a cliff.
+According to the park, the most likely explanation involves an explorer, naming it in honor of his dog, Caesar, who fell off a cliff.

 Beautiful views via the Caesars Head overlook in Upstate SC

-Regardless of whether or not you are a hiker, you will want to visit Caesars Head, if only to admire the beautiful 360 degree views via the 3200 foot high overlook.
+From this 3200 foot overlook, you can enjoy 360 degree views of the beautiful rolling hills countryside.
 From here, you can see Table Rock mountain, and on a clear, day, Paris Mountain near Greenville.
 Fall is the best time to plan your visit as amazing golden hues color the background.

 Views from the Caesars Head overlook during the autumn season

-Also, if you are into bird watching, Caesars is an official North American Hawk Migration site.
+Bird watchers may be interested to know that this park is a North American Hawk Migration site.
 September 1st-December 1st it’s possible to see thousands in a single day.
+We saw lots of avid birdwatchers during our November visit.

 The story behind Devil’s Kitchen